ltmccaghren/MazeRunner_Sunny/README.md

 3. Enter a maze filename (e.g., maze_solvable.txt) when prompted.
 4. Choose the solver algorithm by typing 1 for DFS or 2 for BFS.
 5. Displays maze solvability, path length, and number of cells explored.
+6. After solving, the user can select:
+   * 1 to Stop
+   * 2 to load a different maze
+   * 3 to solve the same maze using a different method
 --------
 ## **Development Notes**